CNeiheisel/easybuild_local/README.md

 This will load EasyBuild and configure it to use the paths defined in `config.cfg`.

-## 3. Install Software Locally
+## 3. Install Software on the HPCC

-Once your environment is set up, you can start installing software locally using EasyBuild.
+Once your environment is set up, you can start installing software on the HPCC using EasyBuild.
 The repository contains EasyBuild configuration files (`.eb` files) for several software packages in the `easyconfigs/` directory.

 To install a software package, run:

 ```
-eb --parallel=8 --robot ./easyconfigs/<FILENAME>.eb
+eb --parallel=8 --robot <FILENAME>.eb
 ```

 Replace `<FILENAME>` with the name of the configuration file you want to build.
+The parallel command determines the amount of cores used while downloading and the robot command tells the program to download the software and all of its dependencies.

 For example, you can run the example eb file provided by typing the following:

 ```
-eb --parallel=8 --robot ./easyconfigs/Hello-2.10-GCCcore-11.2.0.eb
+eb --parallel=8 --robot BWA-0.7.17-GCCcore-11.2.0.eb
 ```

-## 4. Use Locally Installed Software
+## 4. Use Installed Software

 After the installation is complete, you can make the locally installed software available by running the following script: